borjadam/PII_removal/README.md

 3. Handling historical data with SCD Type 2:

 To manage historical data changes, I would use Slowly Changing Dimensions (SCD Type 2).
 This ensures that each time a customer’s information (e.g., email domain) changes, a new record is inserted while the old record is retained for historical reporting.
-This method is crucial for compliance and maintaining a clear data lineage, which is particularly important in secure environments like Zivver's:
+This method is crucial for compliance and maintaining a clear data lineage, which is particularly important in secure environments:

 ```sql
 MERGE INTO customer_dim AS target